 When my siblings and I were old enough to reach the branches in grandpas orchard we were put to work picking fruit.
 When I say put to work I don’t mean the bad child labor kind of work!
 I mean the help with family projects kind of work!
 You know… The kind of stuff that builds character and a work ethic kind of work 😊 😘 My grandparents lived in Brigham City, Utah and Grandpa had a green thumb!
 The orchard was filled with all kinds of fruit trees.
-Sweet Cherry, Sour Cherry, Pear, 2 types of Plum, Golden Delicious apples, 3 types of Peaches, Apricots and I am sure I forgot a few… We used to spend hours picking and bottling, freezing or making jam from the fruit.
+Sweet Cherry, Sour Cherry, Pear trees, 2 types of Plum, Golden Delicious apples, 3 types of Peach trees, Apricot and I am sure I forgot a few… We used to spend hours picking and bottling, freezing or making jam from the fruit.
 We also spent hours running and playing up and down the rows in that tiny lot between the trees.
 We would help our selves to whatever was on the tree after picking it and running into grandma and asking “is this ripe yet” sometimes the answer was “taste it and see!”
 Mom and dads pantry had shelves lined with everything we spent the summer and fall bottling.
 I remember the day I used up my last bottle of sour cherries from grandpas orchard.
-Never thought I would miss the work we put in as kids.
+I never as a child thought I would miss the work we put in.
 It was work.
 Not one of us kids really enjoyed the work I am sure we complained some.
+Well okay a LOT!
 Now, I would not trade those memories or the hours spent working with my grandparents and the knowledge I gained from the work we did.
 Not just with my grandparents but also that time with my parents!
 It may have been a city lot with a few fruit trees a garden and some flower beds but to me as a child it was my Garden of Eden.
 Fresh fruits and vegetables all summer long and all the pretty flowers all summer long.
 Now I have to bring you back to my pie’s!

 The Crust and filling